-Ex-partner at top law firm who touched two interns inappropriately suspended
+Ex-partner at top law firm guilty of misconduct suspended for two years

 The sixth charge related to his behaviour at another firm function held at his home.

-During the tribunal hearing, multiple former summer clerks testified that Gardner-Hopkins had touched them inappropriately, with one woman describing that she felt like a "piece of meat".
+During that hearing, multiple former summer clerks testified that Gardner-Hopkins had touched them inappropriately, with one woman describing that she felt like a "piece of meat".

 Another woman said she felt "extremely" distressed and "cried all weekend" after he had touched her without consent and allegedly touched her friend's breast in front of her.